History of botany: Developmental morphology and evolution

-Until the 1860s it was believed that species had remained unchanged through time: each biological form was the result of an independent act of creation and therefore absolutely distinct and immutable.
+Until the 1860s, it was believed that species had remained unchanged through time: each biological form was the result of an independent act of creation and therefore absolutely distinct and immutable.
 But the hard reality of geological formations and strange fossils needed scientific explanation.
 Charles Darwin's Origin of Species (1859) replaced the assumption of constancy with the theory of descent with modification.
 Phylogeny became a new principle as "natural" classifications became classifications reflecting, not just similarities, but evolutionary relationships.
-Wilhelm Hofmeister established that there was a similar pattern of organization in all plants expressed through the alternation of generations and extensive homology of structures.
+Wilhelm Hofmeister established that there was a similar pattern of organisation in all plants expressed through the alternation of generations and extensive homology of structures.

-Polymath German intellect Johann Goethe (1749–1832) had interests and influence that extended into botany.
-In Die Metamorphose der Pflanzen (1790) he provided a theory of plant morphology (he coined the word "morphology") and he included within his concept of "metamorphosis" modification during evolution, thus linking comparative morphology with phylogeny.
-Though the botanical basis of his work has been challenged there is no doubt that he prompted discussion and research on the origin and function of floral parts.
+German writer Johann Wolfgang von Goethe (1749–1832), a polymath, had interests and influence that extended into botany.
+In Die Metamorphose der Pflanzen (1790), he provided a theory of plant morphology (he coined the word "morphology") and he included within his concept of "metamorphosis" modification during evolution, thus linking comparative morphology with phylogeny.
+Though the botanical basis of his work has been challenged, there is no doubt that he prompted discussion and research on the origin and function of floral parts.
 His theory probably stimulated the opposing views of German botanists Alexander Braun (1805–1877) and Matthias Schleiden who applied the experimental method to the principles of growth and form that were later extended by Augustin de Candolle (1778–1841).

 Carbon fixation (photosynthesis)

-At the start of the 19th century the idea that plants could synthesize almost all their tissues from atmospheric gases had not yet emerged.
+At the start of the 19th century, the idea that plants could synthesize almost all their tissues from atmospheric gases had not yet emerged.
 The energy component of photosynthesis, the capture and storage of the Sun's radiant energy in carbon bonds (a process on which all life depends) was first elucidated in 1847 by Mayer, but the details of how this was done would take many more years.
 Chlorophyll was named in 1818 and its chemistry gradually determined, to be finally resolved in the early 20th century.
-The mechanism of photosynthesis remained a mystery until the mid-19th century when Sachs, in 1862, noted that starch was formed in green cells only in the presence of light and in 1882 he confirmed carbohydrates as the starting point for all other organic compounds in plants.
+The mechanism of photosynthesis remained a mystery until the mid-19th century when Sachs, in 1862, noted that starch was formed in green cells only in the presence of light, and in 1882, he confirmed carbohydrates as the starting point for all other organic compounds in plants.
 The connection between the pigment chlorophyll and starch production was finally made in 1864 but tracing the precise biochemical pathway of starch formation did not begin until about 1915.

 Nitrogen fixation

 Significant discoveries relating to nitrogen assimilation and metabolism, including ammonification, nitrification and nitrogen fixation (the uptake of atmospheric nitrogen by symbiotic soil microorganisms) had to wait for advances in chemistry and bacteriology in the late 19th century and this was followed in the early 20th century by the elucidation of protein and amino-acid synthesis and their role in plant metabolism.
-With this knowledge it was then possible to outline the global nitrogen cycle.
+With this knowledge, it was then possible to outline the global nitrogen cycle.